jayahariv/ass-client/README.md

 ## Description

-This one is an assemble client project, which you can easily view the mentions.
+This one is an assemble client project, which you can view the comments added by you.
+It will show 50 comments at a time and then on load more, see next.

 ### THIS WON"T WORK in GH-PAGES